emlab-ucsb/vds-mpa-paper/README.md

 ## Overview

-This repository contains the data used in Villaseñor-Derbez et al. The purpose is to guide anyone interested in replicating the analsyses through the process of getting the data and analysing it in the way we did.
-All data are made publically available in this repository.
+This repository contains the data used in Villaseñor-Derbez et al. The purpose is to guide anyone interested in replicating the analyses through the process of getting the data and analyzing it in the way we did.
+All data are made publicly available in this repository.

 ## Citations